Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Whereas the previous two algorithms we worked with, DFS and MCTS, were static, UCT involves learning over time.
 The first time the UCT algorithm runs, it focuses more on exploring all game states within the playouts (looking a lot like MCTS).
 But as it collects more and more data, the random playouts become less random and more "heavy", exploring moves and paths that have already proven to be good choices and ignoring those that haven't.
 In essence, the model begins to **play against itself**; it uses the statistics collected during simulation about good and bad states, to inform how it computes the winnability of a state.
 This helps it improve further in a self-reinforcing cycle.

+This code shows a simple version of UCT in action.
+Note that in order to compute moves in a reasonable amount of time, you'd ideally want to parallelize the code to run playouts asynchronously.
+You can see my efficient, multithreaded implementation of UCT [here](https://github.com/nikcheerla/alphazero/blob/master/mcts.py).

 ~~~ python

 import random